Ditectrev/Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### You can configure the Azure Active Directory (Azure AD) activity logs to appear in Azure Monitor.
+### You can configure the Microsoft Entra ID activity logs to appear in Azure Monitor.

 - [x] Yes.
 - [ ] No.